varnish/varnish-wiki/source/content/tutorials/wordpress/index.rst

 Installation
 ------------

 If you are ready and just want to get started with the installation go to:

 :ref:`Step by step Installation guide to make your website fly! <wp_step_by_step>`

-Please note that Drupal 8 supports;
+Please note that Wordpress supports;

-`varnish 3` and `varnish 4` out-of-the-box.
+`varnish 3` and `varnish 4`.

 Each new upgrade includes a section about the changes that have been made.